h2oai/sparkling-water/README.rst

 ..
 The Requirements section is copied from doc/requirements.rst as github does not support include directive of
 .. reStructuredText

+The rest of this documentation applies to Sparkling Water 2.3.

 Requirements
 ~~~~~~~~~~~~